Camaron Cheeseman

-Camaron Cheeseman (born April 26, 1998) is an American football long snapper for the Washington Commanders of the National Football League (NFL).
-He played college football at Michigan and was drafted by Washington in the sixth round of the 2021 NFL Draft.
+Camaron Cheeseman (born April 26, 1998) is an American professional football long snapper.
+He played college football at Michigan and was selected by the Washington Football Team in the sixth round of the 2021 NFL draft.

 Career

-Cheeseman was ranked as a three-star recruit by 247Sports.com coming out of Lincoln High School in Gahanna, Ohio.
+Cheeseman was unranked by 247Sports.com coming out of Lincoln High School in Gahanna, Ohio.
 He committed to Michigan on December 17, 2015.
-Cheeseman was drafted by the Washington Football Team in the sixth round (225th overall) of the 2021 NFL Draft.
+Cheeseman was drafted by the Washington Football Team in the sixth round (225th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

+Following multiple bad snaps by Cheeseman in the 2023 Week 2 win over the Denver Broncos, head coach Ron Rivera announced that the team would be bringing in free agent long snappers for work outs.
+Despite working out five different long snappers, the Commanders chose to stick with Cheeseman.
+On December 18, 2023, he was released by the Commanders.
+The release followed the team's Week 15 game against the Los Angeles Rams, in which Cheesman botched two snaps, one on a punt and the other on an extra point.

 Personal life

 Cheeseman plans to study dentistry at Ohio State University once his NFL career is over.
 He took the Dental Admission Test at Columbus State Community College and scored in the 92nd percentile.
 Cheeseman was previously a research assistant in the field while at Michigan, where he co-authored a research paper on an orthodontic appliance for fixing underbites.